vitorfhc/vitorfalcao.com/content/posts/self-xss-to-7500-bounty.md

 ![SSR-2025-02-25-111413.png](/img/self-xss-to-7500-bounty/CSR-2025-02-25-111350.png)

-As shown above, the user agent (Chrome, Firefox, Safari, etc.) now handles fetching the user's data from the API.
-While we can control our own user agents, what's interesting is whether we can trick a victim's user agent into requesting any path we want.
+As shown above, the browser (Chrome, Firefox, Safari, etc.) now handles fetching the user's data from the API.
+While we can control our own browser, what's interesting is whether we can trick a victim's browser into requesting any path we want.
 For instance, could we make it request `https://vitorfalcao.com/malicious` instead of `https://example.com/api/profiles/[user]`?
-The answer is yes—when we can modify the path (from `/api/profiles/[user]` to any arbitrary path), we call this a Client-Side Path Traversal (CSPT for short).
+The answer is yes—when we can modify the path (from `/api/profiles/[user]` to any arbitrary path), we call this a Client-Side Path Traversal.

 ![image.png](/img/self-xss-to-7500-bounty/image%201.png)

 This target had numerous CSPTs scattered throughout the application.
-In our case, when accessing `/categories/[number]`, it would request the same-origin path `/api/v2/categories/[number].json`.
+In our case, when accessing `/categories/[number]`, the browser would request the same-origin path `/api/v2/categories/[number].json`.
 What made this interesting was that the `[number].json` file contained several fields with HTML values that were passed directly into `innerHTML` calls to render content on the page—a typical CSR behavior we could exploit.

 The `[number]` parameter from the URL path was reflected in the fetch request path, allowing us to control which resource was fetched.
 By sending a specially crafted URL to a victim, we could make their browser fetch any page we wanted.
 For instance, using `/categories/..%2Fbusfactor` would make the browser request `/api/v2/busfactor.json`, effectively removing `categories` from the URL.
 This meant that if we could control any JSON file under `/api/v2`, we could achieve XSS.

 An open redirect would have been another viable option.
+I love when programs don't pay bounties for open redirects—it usually means I'll find lots of them.
+This makes it easier to escalate other vulnerabilities into XSS or Account Takeover exploits.

+![image.png](/img/self-xss-to-7500-bounty/image%202.png)

 With an open redirect at `/api/v2/redirect?url=[redirect_url]`, we could craft a payload like `/categories/..%2Fredirect%3Furl%3Dmalicious.com` (which decodes to `/categories/../redirect?url=malicious.com`).
 This would trick the victim's browser into requesting `malicious.com`, where we could host our own JSON file containing XSS payloads.
 Unfortunately, despite hours of searching, we couldn't find an open redirect.

-![image.png](/img/self-xss-to-7500-bounty/image%202.png)

-I love when programs don't pay bounties for open redirects—it usually means I'll find lots of them.
-This makes it easier to escalate other vulnerabilities into XSS or Account Takeover exploits.
-Why wouldn't a company pay for open redirects when they can be chained into higher-paying exploits?
-The answer isn't simple—each company has its own perspective on security threats.
-Budget constraints play a role too.
-Plus, beginners often flood security programs with low-impact reports, making it harder for companies to focus on more critical issues.

 ---